Pregnancy

 • COVID-19 – increases the chance of the unborn baby being born prematurely (before 37 weeks of pregnancy) and having to go to hospital for care.
 The baby is also more likely to show distress during birth or to be still born.

-Pregnant women who get COVID-19 have a higher chance of being hospitalised and ending up in the Intensive Care Unit.
+Pregnant people who get COVID-19 have a higher chance of being hospitalised and ending up in the Intensive Care Unit.

-There is evidence from other countries to show that the Pfizer COVID-19 and the Moderna COVID-19 vaccines are safe in pregnant women.
+There is evidence from other countries to show that the Pfizer COVID-19 and the Moderna COVID-19 vaccines are safe in pregnant people.

-A US study of more than 35,000 pregnant women showed that the side effects after vaccination in pregnant and non-pregnant women were similar.
-The Pfizer/Moderna vaccines are the preferred vaccines for pregnant women.
+A US study of more than 35,000 pregnant people showed that the side effects after vaccination in pregnant and non-pregnant females were similar.
+The Pfizer/Moderna vaccines are the preferred vaccines for pregnant people.

 If Pfizer or Moderna are not available, AstraZeneca can be considered if the benefits to the individual outweigh the potential risks.